-Do you want to use WordPress in other languages?
-WordPress is fully translated into over 65 languages and can be used in your native language.
-In this article, we will show you how to install WordPress in other languages.
+WordPress is fully translated into more than 65 languages and can be used in your native language.

 To make it easy, we have created a video tutorial on how to install WordPress in other languages that you can watch below.

-Getting Started with WordPress in Other Languages
+Getting Started With WordPress in Other Languages

-In order to start a blog, the first thing you will need is to get WordPress hosting.
+To start a blog, the first thing you will need is to get WordPress hosting.

 We recommend using Bluehost.
 They are one of the largest WordPress hosting providers in the world.
 They are also an officially recommended WordPress hosting provider.

 After signing up with a WordPress host, the next step is to install WordPress.
-We have a complete step by step tutorial on how to install WordPress properly.
+We have a complete step-by-step tutorial on how to install WordPress properly.

 Choosing a Language During WordPress Installation

-This is particularly useful if you need installation instructions to be in your local language.
-However, if you didn’t select the language during your WordPress install process, then you can change it any time under WordPress settings.
+However, if you didn’t select the language during your WordPress install process, you can change it at any time under WordPress settings.

 Changing Language in WordPress

-WordPress makes it super-easy to change the language on your website.
-Simply go to Settings » General in your WordPress dashboard, and scroll down to the bottom of the page.
-There you will see the option to select site language.
+Simply go to the Settings » General page in your WordPress dashboard and scroll down to the bottom of the page.
+There, you will see the option to select Site Language.

-While WordPress has translations for over 162 languages, you will be only able to see languages that are fully translated (62).
+While WordPress has translations for over 162 languages, you will be only able to see languages that are fully translated (65).

 If you do not see your language in the list, this does not mean that it is not available or that you can not use it.

-We will show you how to manually install language packs in WordPress.
+We’ll show you how to manually install language packs in WordPress.

 Manually Installing WordPress Translation Files For Other Languages

-WordPress uses a gettext system for translations (localization and internationalization).
-Volunteer users from around the world use a main .pot template file to translate WordPress in their languages.
-This results into two files for each language.
-Portable Object format file with .po extension, and Machine Object file with .mo extension.
-You will need a .mo file for your language.
+Volunteer users from around the world use a main .pot template file to translate WordPress into their languages.
+This results in two files for each language: Portable Object format file with .po extension and Machine Object file with .mo extension.

 After downloading and unzipping the language pack on your computer, you will need to connect to your website using an FTP client.
-Once connected, upload the language files to /wp-content/languages

-After you’re done uploading the file, return to the WordPress admin area.
-Go to Settings » General page and scroll down to site language option.
-You can now select the language you just uploaded because it will appear under installed languages.
+After you are done uploading the file, return to the WordPress admin area.
+Go to Settings » General page and scroll down to the Site Language option.

 Using an English Admin Interface in Multilingual WordPress

-Sometimes you may want to use WordPress in a different language while keeping the admin interface in English.
+Sometimes, you may want to use WordPress in a different language while keeping the admin interface in English.

-This is particularly helpful if you have admins who are not familiar with other installed languages or you give access to developers.
+This is particularly helpful if you have admins who are not familiar with other installed languages or if you give access to developers.

 Creating a Multilingual WordPress Website

-WordPress can be used in different languages but creating content in multiple languages is not easily manageable by default.
+WordPress can be used in different languages, but creating content in multiple languages is not easily manageable by default.

 Help Translate WordPress in Your Language